Max Schreck: Career

 For three years between 1919 and 1922, Schreck appeared at the Munich Kammerspiele, including a role in the expressionist production of Bertolt Brecht's début, Trommeln in der Nacht (Drums in the Night) in which he played the "freakshow landlord" Glubb.
 During this time, he also worked on his first film The Mayor of Zalamea, adapted from a six-act play, for Decla Bioscop.

-In 1921, he was hired by Prana Film for its first and only production, Nosferatu (1922), an unlicensed adaptation of Bram Stoker's novel Dracula.
+In 1921, he was hired by Prana Film for its first and only production, Nosferatu (1922), an unlicenced adaptation of Bram Stoker's novel Dracula.
 The company declared itself bankrupt after the film was released to avoid paying copyright infringement costs to the author's widow, Florence Stoker.
 Schreck portrayed Count Orlok, a character analogous to Count Dracula.

 While still in Munich, Schreck appeared in a 16-minute (one-reeler) slapstick, "surreal comedy" written by Bertolt Brecht with cabaret and stage actors Karl Valentin, Liesl Karlstadt, Erwin Faber, and Blandine Ebinger, entitled Mysterien eines Friseursalons (Mysteries of a Barbershop, 1923), directed by Erich Engel.
 Schreck appeared as a blind man in the film The Street (also 1923).

 Schreck's second collaboration with Nosferatu director F. W. Murnau was the comedy Die Finanzen des Grossherzogs (The Grand Duke's Finances, 1924).
 Even Murnau did not hesitate to declare his contempt for the picture.
 In 1926, Schreck returned to the Kammerspiele in Munich and continued to act in films, his career surviving the advent of sound until 1936, when he died from heart failure.

 Personal life

 Schreck was married to actress Fanny Normann, who appeared in a few films, often credited as Fanny Schreck.

-One of Schreck's contemporaries recalled that he was a loner with an unusual sense of humor and skill in playing grotesque characters.
+One of Schreck's contemporaries recalled that he was a loner with an unusual sense of humour and skill in playing grotesque characters.
 He also reported that he lived in "a remote and incorporeal world" and that he often spent time walking through forests.

 There were rumours at the time of Nosferatu and for many years afterwards that Schreck did not actually exist and was a pseudonym for the well-known actor Alfred Abel.

+Schreck did not engage in party politics, but starred in the anti-fascist cabaret Die Pfeffermühle by Erika Mann.
+It began playing in January 1933 and was shut down by the newly formed Nazi government, two months later.

 Death

 On 19 February 1936, Schreck had just played The Grand Inquisitor in the play Don Carlos, standing in for Will Dohm.
-That evening he felt unwell and the doctor sent him to the hospital where he died early the next morning of a heart attack.
+That evening, he felt unwell, and the doctor sent him to the hospital where he died early the next morning of a heart attack.
 His obituary especially praised his lead role performance in Molière's play The Miser.
 He was buried on 14 March 1936 at Wilmersdorfer Waldfriedhof Stahnsdorf in Brandenburg.